|Department:||Department of Economics

 While working full-time with the USDA, he taught Essentials of Economics, Principles of Microeconomics and Principles of Macroeconomics for seven years as an adjunct professor in the Department of Economics at the Moore School.
 Upon retiring from the USDA, he accepted a full-time appointment as a lecturer with Department of Economics.

-Steve has been married 31 years to Deborah Slice.
+Slice has been married 31 years to Deborah Slice.
 Together, they have three sons — David, a graduate of the Rochester Institute of Technology; Benjamin, a student in Environmental and Natural Resources at Clemson University; and John, a sophomore at River Bluff High School in Lexington, South Carolina.